Carle Hospital Addiction Recovery Center: Relapse prevention, stress reduction, mood elevation, co-occurring disorders

 After lessons I feel refreshed, energized and restored to a unique harmony between my mind and body.
 I respond differently to stress.
 I use Mindful Moves practices on a moment-to-moment basis not only when sitting in front of the computer screen, but also during daily anxiety-inducing situations.
 Mindful Moves offer simple, in-the-body ways to use daily; this is an intuitive practice I will always use.”

 Reduced neck and back pain and increased productivity for software engineer

-“Becca came to our small office and taught a Mindful Moves workshop for two co-workers and myself.
-She worked with each of us at our desk, chair and computer, showing us new body mechanics and posture practices, along with how to set up our chairs and computers so we’d reduce pain and muscle tension when sitting and working.
+“Rebecca came to our small office and taught a Mindful Moves workshop for two co-workers and myself.
+She worked with each of us at our desk, chair and computer, showing us new body mechanics and posture practices, along with how to set up our chairs and computers so we’d reduce pain and tension when sitting and working.

 Within a week of the Mindful Moves workshop, my neck and back pain improved.
 Improving posture and releasing tension makes me more productive and feel good.
 What I like the most is that these practices make sense and are easy to integrate into how I work.”

 Kay Richardson Champaign, IL

 Increased productivity and reduced stress and back pain for editor

 “Mindful Moves sitting practices are easy and feel good, especially for using my computer.
 New body mechanics, posture and breathing methods have reduced stress and back pain, and helped me be more productive with less effort.”